fieldtrip/website/tutorial/electrode.md

 ## Introduction

 This tutorial demonstrates how to construct an electrode model based on a single subject's 3D-scan.
-This electrode model can be used for creating a [BEM](/tutorial/headmodel_eeg_bem) or [FEM](/tutorial/headmodel_eeg_fem) volume conduction model.
+This electrode model can be used in combination with a [BEM](/tutorial/headmodel_eeg_bem) or [FEM](/tutorial/headmodel_eeg_fem) volume conduction model for source reconstruction.

 This tutorial does not cover how to create a 2-D channel layout for plotting, nor how to do the source estimation itself.

 ###  Background

-The quality of EEG source estimates depends on accurate volume conduction models and sensor positions.
+The quality of EEG source estimates depends on the accuracy of the volume conduction models and of the sensor positions.
 The volume conduction model comprises a description of the geometry, of the conductivities and of a computational approach for solving Poisson’s equations.

-The current golden standard is to measure the head geometry with an MRI and sensor positions with a Polhemus.
-Measuring the sensor positions with the Polhemus on specific groups can be challenging or even impossible.
+The current golden standard is to measure the head geometry with an MRI and the EEG electrode positions with a [Polhemus](https://polhemus.com) electromagnetic digitizer.
+However, the Polhemus device is expensive and measuring the sensor positions with the Polhemus is time consuming, which can make it challenging or even impossible on specific subject groups.

-In this tutorial we want to focus on creating a electrode  based on 3D surface scan of a human head.
-The 3D-scan device we are using in this tutorial is a [http://structure.io](http://structure.io) device.
-However, other devices are also feasible as long as the 3D-scan output is written in a FieldTrip supported [data format](/faq/dataformat).
+In this tutorial we demonstrate the localization of EEG electrodes based on 3D-scan of a subject's head.
+The specific device we are using is the [structure sensor](http://structure.io) by Occipital.
+However, other 3D scanning devices would also work, as long as you can read the output of the 3D-scanner into MATLAB.

 {% include markup/info %}
 This youtube video shows the procedure that is explained in this tutorial